elicheamshapiro/Schularick_Taylor_2012_Replication.jl/README.md

 ```
 ---

-## Package Installation Instructions (If necssary)
+## Package Installation Instructions (If necessary)

-### Prerequisites
-Ensure you have Julia installed on your system.
-This code has been tested with Julia version `1.10.2`.
 To replicate the results, you need to install several Julia packages.
-Please manually install RegressionTables as seen below.

 ### Package Installation